 DSLR/mirrorless camera WARNING: Only a small number of high-end DLSRs have a headphone input (several Nikon models and a few Canons).
 If you don’t have a headphone input on your DSLR, you can use some adapters to send audio from the camera’s A/V output to your headphones.

 - SDHC memory cards – If you’re using a DSLR/mirrorless camera or camcorder.
-Make sure you buy class 10 cards with a read speed of at least 45 MB/s and capacity of 16GB or 32GB.
+Make sure you buy class 10 cards with a read speed of at least 45 MB/s.

 - Laptop – with Adobe Creative Cloud software, which includes Adobe Premiere Pro for video editing.
 Here’s a link to Adobe’s student pricing page:

 - VERY IMPORTANT to get a laptop with at least the minimum required components for Adobe CC video apps.